UniTime/unitime-doc/edit-academic-session.md

 * **Session Status**
 	* The statuses are defined in the [Status Types](status-types) screen
+	* The default academic session statuses are
+		* **Initial Data Load**: Used during data import or session roll-forward.
+Departmental managers do not have access.
+		* **Input Data Entry**: Used during input data entry for the courses and examinations.
+The departmental schedule managers can edit input data and run the solver, but they cannot commit a timetable.
+		* **Timetable**: Used during course timetabling.
+The departmental managers can edit data, create and commit timetables.
+		* **Examination Timetabling**: Used during examination timetabling.
+Examination managers can make changes to the examinations and run the solver.
+		* **Timetable Published**: Only admins can make schedule changes.
+Other users can see the course and examination timetables in the Events.
+		* **Session Finished**: Academic session is no longer being used.
+Most users do not have access.

 * **Default Class Duration**
 	* Set the default class duration type for this academic session